Darfur rebel says peacekeepers turning blind eye to new violence

 PARIS (Reuters) - A veteran rebel leader from Sudan’s Darfur region accused international peacekeepers on Friday of turning a blind eye to what he called a renewed campaign of ethnic cleansing by government-backed Arab militias.

-The joint U.N/African Union UNAMID peacekeeping force told Reuters it was doing as much as it could policing the vast western territory - and Sudan’s government dismissed rebel leader Minni Minnawi’s account of a fresh offensive.

-International efforts have failed to end clashes in Darfur, more than 10 years after Khartoum unleashed militias to try and crush a rebellion by mostly non-Arab insurgents.
+International efforts have largely failed to end violence in the arid western territory, more than 10 years after Khartoum unleashed militias to try and crush a rebellion by mostly non-Arab insurgents.

 Frustrated with the lack of progress, the U.N.
-Security Council last week demanded improvements in UNAMID, and urged Khartoum to improve cooperation with the mission.
+Security Council last week demanded improvements in the joint U.N./African Union peacekeeping force there, and urged Khartoum to improve cooperation with the mission.

-“UNAMID is there to protect civilians and monitor peace, but it is not doing its job.
-It is covering up the crimes of the Sudanese government and legalizing genocide,” Minnawi told Reuters during a visit to Paris.
+“UNAMID (the peacekeeping force) is there to protect civilians and monitor peace, but it is not doing its job.
+It is covering up the crimes of the Sudanese government and legalizing genocide,” Minni Minnawi told Reuters during a visit to Paris.

 “There is a military escalation in Darfur.
-Each day Janjaweed (Arab) armed militias are targeting civilians and burning villages,” said Minnawi, the leader of a faction of the rebel Sudan Liberation Movement that has also carried out large-scale attacks.
+Each day Janjaweed armed militias are targeting civilians and burning villages.
+They are not fighting rebel movements, but attacking civilians,” said Minnawi, the leader of a faction of the rebel Sudan Liberation Movement that has also carried out large-scale attacks.

-Sudanese army spokesman Sawarmi Khaled Saad denied government forces were targeting civilians, describing the situation in Darfur as “going from good to even better”.

-“Minnawi’s forces are the ones targeting civilians and burning villages,” he said.
+Janjaweed is a name used for militias drawn mainly from the areas’ s nomadic Arab tribes of the area, that rebels and campaigners blame for much of the killing since 2003.

+No one was immediately available to comment from UNAMID or Sudan’s government.

 Washington and rights campaigners have called Khartoum’s crackdown in the region “genocide” - a charge dismissed by Khartoum.
 Analysts have also accused rebels of carrying out atrocities.